Anthony Eisley

 Anthony Eisley (January 19, 1925 – January 29, 2003) was an American actor best known as one of the detective leads, Tracy Steele, in the ABC/Warner Brothers television series Hawaiian Eye.
 Early in his career, he was credited as Fred Eisley and later was sometimes billed as Tony Eisley.

 Biography

 Born Frederick Glendinning Eisley in Philadelphia, Pennsylvania, his father was a general sales manager for a large corporation.

+Following service in the United States Navy, he took drama classes at the University of Miami in Coral Gables, Florida.

 Stage work

-Following service in the United States Navy, he took drama classes at the University of Miami in Coral Gables, Florida, and then landed his first acting job in a Pennsylvania stock company production of A Slight Case of Murder.
+He landed his first acting job in a Pennsylvania stock company production of A Slight Case of Murder.
 Eisley also acted in touring company productions of Mister Roberts, Picnic, and The Desperate Hours.